sccn/sccn.github.io/workshops/EEGLAB_2011_Mallorca.md

-This 2.5-day workshop will focus on emerging computational methods for EEG/ECoG analysis that have recently been made available within the EEGLAB environment as plug-in toolboxes.
+This 2.5-day workshop will focus on emerging computational methods for EEG/ECoG analysis that have recently been made available within the EEGLAB environment as plugin toolboxes.
 The lectures and practica will be more technically advanced than previous EEGLAB workshops.
 Participants will be expected to have at least passing familiarity with concepts such as linear regression, matrix inversion and other basic linear algebraic operations, Fourier transforms, and basic probability theory.

-In addition, participants should be comfortable with using Matlab including performing the following operations using EEGLAB:
+In addition, participants should be comfortable with using MATLAB including performing the following operations using EEGLAB:
 • Performing ICA decompositions and evaluating ICA component